TyBruceChen/NAU-AI-Telehealth-Web-App/README.md

 4. Change of public IP address by Amazon, since it's free service
 5. Run incorrect frp command/configuration files
 6. Figure out whether your service is HTTP or HTTPS!
 This is important since it can decide which http:// or https:// can be accessed.
+7. Try to switch your network.
+Sometimes the bad connection is due to the network.

 Frpc client service is built successfully but local server can not be detected (close):